hignz/myterm-api/README.md

-# itsligo-timetable-api
+# IT Sligo API

-web scraping API for IT Sligo website
+node.js API for IT Sligo to get timetable and room availablity JSON